marijnh/Eloquent-JavaScript/21_skillsharing.md

 that `PUT` requests with a path that matches the regular expression `/^\/talks\/([^\/]+)$/` (`/talks/` followed by a talk title) can be handled by a given function.
-In addition, it can help extract the meaningful parts of the path, in this case the talk title, wrapped in parentheses in the ((regular expression)), and pass those to the handler function.
+In addition, it can help extract the meaningful parts of the path (in this case the talk title), wrapped in parentheses in the ((regular expression)), and pass them to the handler function.

 There are a number of good router packages on ((NPM)), but here we'll